Managing and maintaining IT infrastructure internally vs outsourcing IT services. What to consider when managing your IT costs.

 Even though you’re not a prominent business owner or manager, you’re expected to know how this part of the business is run and how you can make the best use of technology solutions for your business.

-So, if you are a small business owner looking to upgrade the IT services of your firm, or make important decisions regarding how your IT infrastructure is positioned, then you should read on to get an effective guide.
+So, if you are a small business owner looking to upgrade the IT services of your firm, consider if an additional IT cost is worth it, or make important decisions regarding how your IT infrastructure is positioned, then you should read on to get an effective guide.

 As a small business, you know how important it is to have a competitive advantage.
 You must have the best service in industry.

-Information technology in business has become such a foundational component to your daily operations that all businesses decisions need to take technology into account.
+Information technology in business has become such a foundational component to your daily operations that all businesses decisions need to take technology into account – including a budget for IT costs.

 If you hire a new employee, you need to consider what technology they will need.
 If you want to offer a new service, you must know what tech you will require to provide it.
 If you want to take advantage of all the new ways consumers shop, like online or through apps, you can’t do it without thinking about IT.